ezEngine/docs-src/pages/docs/animation/skeletal-animation/blender-export.md

 1. Make sure your mesh is rigged perfectly before you start animating.
 Even small adjustments to the rig later may require you to redo all your animations.

 1. Make sure that all bones are connected correctly to each other.
 For example, hand and foot bones MUST be connected to their respective arm and leg bones.
 You must not have any disconnected bones that would be connected in a real skeleton.
 Some tutorials suggest to disconnect hand and foot bones and use a *copy transform constraint* instead, when setting up IK in Blender.
 This is a really bad practice.
 It will appear to work at first, but once you use partial animation blending (for example to play an animation only on the upper or lower body), it won't work, because the disconnected bones are not part of the correct hierarchy.
-Similarly, setting up rag dolls for physics (currently not available in EZ) requires the bone hierarchy to be correct.
+Similarly, setting up rag dolls for physics requires the bone hierarchy to be correct.
 Other engines have the same requirement.<br>
 ![Armature Structure](../media/blender-rig-structure.png)<br>

 1. If you want to add IK to your Blender rig, duplicate the desired bone (for instance the hand bone), then disconnect that bone from the hierarchy (making it a root bone), disable `Deformation` on that bone, and then use that as the IK target bone.
 Since `Deformation` is disabled, this bone won't be exported to GLTF either, which is what you want.
 It will only be a control bone.<br>